letscontrolit/ESPEasy/docs/source/Interfaces/Interfaces.rst

 Modbus
 ------

 When using devices that use the Modbus RTU protocol the Modbus interface can be configured here.
 The Modbus RTU devices are connected via a RS485 serial interface.
 Multiple devices can be connected to the same serial interface, and are distinguished by their Modbus address.
-Note that a serial to RS485 converter is required to connect Modbus RTU devices to the ESP board.
+A serial to RS485 converter is required to connect Modbus RTU devices to the ESP board.
+Note that many plugins implement the Modbuis protocol for specific devices without the use of this generic Modbus interface.
+Only use the Modbus interface as configured on this page when using one or more plugins that depend on this generic Modbus RTU facility.

+The Modbus interface uses a serial port on the ESP board to communicate with the Modbus RTU devices.
+The RS485 link is half-duplex, meaning that the ESP board can either send or receive data at a time.
+Most RS485 converters have a DE (Driver Enable) pin that can be controlled by the ESP board to switch between sending and receiving data.
+The DE pin can be configured here.
+If the converter has an automatic DE function, this can be set to "-None-".
+Some serial ports on the ESP board have a collision detect feature, which can be enabled here.
+When supported and enabled, the ESP board will detect if another device is sending data at the same time, and will wait sending data.
+This can help to avoid collisions on the RS485 link.
+In case all Modbus devices are well-behaving and plugins are well-configured the collision detect function is not required for Modbus RTU operation.

 .. image:: Modbus_Interface.png